 [in development] Link

 This is a table top war game using miniatures using scales 6-28mm.
-It can handle small skirmisher games to great battles where the armies number in the hundreds and even thousands, thanks to the innovative scaling rules.
+It can handle small skirmisher warband games of a single unit aside, all the way up to great battles where the armies number in the hundreds and even thousands, thanks to the innovative scaling rules.

 Spheres of War eschews the monolithic movement system of many table top wargames and takes a more chess like approach.
 I’m attempting to replicate simultaneous movement, by breaking down the conflict into bite-sized pieces; pairing opposing units into matches, and resolving these matches in series.
 Combat is quick, using ‘stacked values’, so you only have to role once per Action.
 Fast and bloody :)

-This is a D10 game, a compressed version of the D100 Technical game above.
+This is a D10 game, a generalised version of the D100 Technical game above.

 [in development] Link